IsuruKalhara/ros_base_robot_navigation/README.md

 Feel free to use this setup for your diff_drive robot.

-You can control the robot using the keyboard (u,i,o,j,k.l,m,',','.') keys, but you need press the keys on the terminal.
+You can control the robot using the keyboard (u,i,o,j,k.l,m,',','.') keys, but you need to focus on the terminal.

 ## Dependencies